 – Have you ever fired one of these before? – Captain asked and I shook my head, – Great.
 You won’t be any time soon.
 All we need is these boys questioning on which side are you on, so as long we have men, you don’t need a blaster.

 At first, I thought of it as a curse, but days passed slower on this rock, so sunset lasted for hours.
-Miraculos sight of destruction above us and tranquilising sunset haven’t help a lot to the fret guys that anxiously held their weapons, lost gaze stretching for miles in the distance.
+The miraculous sight of destruction above us and tranquilizing sunset haven’t helped a lot to the frat guys that anxiously held their weapons, lost gaze stretching for miles in the distance.

 – I just wish to know where are we.
 What’s the name of the rock we’ll die on? – Captain mangled a cigar in his teeth, frowned while repairing the LED torch.

 – You can name it Sir.
 Maybe your name, maybe mine.
 We are all dead. – I scoffed and threw a pebble on the ground, then got back at watching the ship gaining that white color of the Moon.

 At the last hour of the sunset, corners of the sky let us see the stars appearing around what could be our end.
 Soon after that, the enemy fleet marked its presence by turning their cannons at the surface of the planet.
 Their profiles were mortifying to anyone who would find himself looking at them.
 They lined up various in shapes, a tactical spacing out between the lines of destroyers ready to let the swarms of drone fighters at us.

 Calm.
 Everything was calm.
 The sky was burning, orange and red consuming the streams of smoke, darkness creeping in from all directions and calmness.
 I sat on a piece of rock near the exit when something moved in the distance.
 The creek, hills behind it and trees moved up, ground shaking and metal pipes elevating at the enemy fleet.